wavefrontHQ/docs/pages/doc/ts_mavg.md

 ## Description

-The `mavg()` function computes the moving average of each data stream over a shifting time window.
-For example, `mavg(60m, ts(my.metric))` returns, at each point, the moving average over the last 60 minutes for each series in expression.
+The `mavg()` function computes the moving average of each time series over a shifting time window.
+For example, `mavg(60m, ts(my.metric))` returns, at each point, the moving average over the last 60 minutes for each series in `expression`.

 Here's how to select your averaging function: